mal-lang/mal-simulator/README.md

 ### Viability

-We want to find out which attack steps are reachable in the attack graph.
+We want to find out which attack steps are possible to get to in the attack graph.
 To do that we calculate viability.
 To get the viability of an attack step, we look at its parents viability.
 Some attack step have `defense`/`exist`/`notExist` steps as parents.
 The viability of `defenses`/`exist`/`notExist` step is determined by whether they are enabled/have their conditions met or not.
-In this way the viability propagates from `defenses`/`exist`/`notExist` steps to attack steps and tells us if the attack steps are viable.
+In this way the viability propagates from `defenses`/`exist`/`notExist` steps to attack steps and tells us if the attack steps are viable based on current `defense`/`exists`/`notExist` statuses.

 [See implementation](https://github.com/mal-lang/mal-simulator/blob/0144efd78d78b606ab25c74a73675e00dafd4887/malsim/graph_processing.py#L147)